bufbuild-ru/docs/docs/bufstream/observability/grafana/index.md

 ### Prometheus

-If Bufstream is configured to expose a [Prometheus](../overview/#prometheus) endpoint, metrics can be scraped at `https://0.0.0.0:9090/metrics/`.We recommend setting pod annotations for the Bufstream pods.
+If Bufstream is configured to expose a [Prometheus](../overview/#prometheus) endpoint, metrics can be scraped at `https://0.0.0.0:9090/metrics/`.

+We recommend setting pod annotations for the Bufstream pods.
 Specify the annotations in your Helm values file:

 ```yaml
 bufstream: